California Rare Fruit Growers, San Diego Chapter

 When:

-We are meeting live again, but trying to provide a link via Zoom to hear the speaker's presentation.
-The newsletter will provide members a Zoom link each month until further notice.
+We are meeting live, but when feasible will provide a link via Zoom for special speaker's presentations on occasion.
+The newsletter will provide a Zoom link as possible.

 Become a member